jbmcfarlin31/NCL-CTF/README.md

 ## Instructions

 ### Background:
-Authorities have were able to make an arrest against a known hacker group in the area.
+Authorities were able to make an arrest against a known hacker group in the area.
 They have managed to recover a few files from the hard drives.
 One of the files they recovered was called `ctf.pyc`, but the authorities are not sure what is needed to view this file.

 ### Tasks: